 Surprises

-Before we left, I hit up the dollar store and bought several fun surprises for each kiddo.
+Before we left, I hit up the dollar store and bought several fun surprises for each child.
 I wrapped them in different wrapping paper so we would know which gift was for which child.
-I even wrapped some toys we had at home that the boys haven’t seen in a while and they were as good as new.
+I even wrapped some toys we had at home that they hadn’t seen in a while and they were as good as new.

 Some people get a gift for every hour you’ll be in the car…but we were on a 17-hour road trip, each way.
 That seemed like a little much for us, so I just grabbed what looked like fun.
 I even wrapped some bags of new, exciting snacks just to give them something else to open.